tableaux2023/tableaux2023.github.io/workshops.md

 # WORKSHOPS AND TUTORIALS

-TABLEAUX 2021 and FroCoS 2021 plan to host a number of co-located workshops and tutorials.
+FroCoS 2021 and [TABLEAUX 2021](https://www.tableaux2021.org) plan to host a number of co-located workshops and tutorials.
 There will be a separate call for these soon, and details will appear here.